(1300 292 371)

 A representative of a foreign government on exchange or long-term posting.

 An area that has been authorised to process, store or communicate SECRET information.
-Such areas are not necessarily tied to a specific level of Security Zone.
+Such areas are not necessarily tied to a specific level of security zone.

 A network protocol that can be used to securely log into, execute commands on, and transfer files between remote workstations and servers.

-Secure Sockets Layer is a networking protocol designed for securing connections between web clients and web servers over an insecure network, such as the internet.
+A networking protocol designed for securing connections between web clients and web servers over an insecure network, such as the internet.

 A protocol which allows the encryption and signing of email messages.